// article

 cursor_key = f"{component_name}_{thread_id}"

-# FAST PATH: No lock needed for existing cursors
+# Fast path: no lock for existing cursors

 if cursor_key in self._thread_cursors: